 Building a smart home is an exciting adventure, a way to add the most up-to-date technology and design a space just for you.
 Lights come on when you want, in the colors you prefer, favorite music plays in rooms, digital helpers know when it's time to leave for work — and the best route — and locks and sensors keep watch while you're tucked away sleeping, whether you're a night owl or early riser.
+And with new custom systems, like smart irrigation systems and built-in smart home security systems, can help you save money on your water bills and keep you safe and secure 24/7.

 As you begin your adventure, this guide will help you as you decide what kind of smart home you want.
 We'll walk you through decisions to consider before you start buying your very first IoT device, from the kind of voice assistant you want speaking to you daily to the best devices to consider given your budget.